The different types of aerial work platforms.

 The spider is a common name used to refer to the boom lift.
-It gets its name from the close resemblance to a spider when setting outside a facility.
+It gets its name from the close resemblance to a spider when sitting outside a facility.
 It is effortless to confuse the spider with a cherry picker.
-This aerial platform was initially designed to be used in orchards to enable one to pick fruits at higher levels.
+This aerial platform was initially designed to be used in orchards to pick fruits at higher levels.
 Today, the spider is utilized in construction sites and in maintaining an overhead line.
-It is always used by firefighters to put out fires in tall buildings and in areas that are difficult to access.
-At the near end of a boom lift is a bucket where the men at work can stand while carrying out an operation to access the area.
+Firefighters always use it to put out fires in tall buildings and difficult areas to access.
+At the near end of a boom lift is a bucket where the men can stand while carrying out an operation to access the area.
 Boom lifts have durable tires that make them suitable for use in rough terrains.

 Articulated boom lifts

-Also known as the knuckle lift, the articulated boom lift has a work platform on its extended arm, which enables the lift to go huger and across obstacles.
+Also known as the knuckle lift, the articulated boom lift has a work platform on its extended arm, enabling the lift to go huger and across obstacles.
 It resembles a human arm when bent.
-This lift has a turntable at its base, which makes it possible for it to rotate in a full circle.
-Articulated boom lifts are prominent in maintenance works and in sites that have many obstacles making them hard to access.
-They can even be useful in repair works, which could be outside a building or those that involve piping.
+This lift has a turntable at its base, making it possible for it to rotate in a full circle.
+Articulated boom lifts are prominent in maintenance works and sites that have many obstacles making them hard to access.
+They can even be useful in repair works, outside a building, or those involving piping.
 As opposed to scissor lifts, this lift is convenient in inaccessible and uneven terrain areas.

 Telescopic boom lifts